-- Supportive Employment Program: helps to train members in basic and transferable work related skills.
-Houselink also provides part-time, casual, and relief roles to participant members throughout the year.
+- Supportive Employment Program: helps to train participants in basic and transferable work related skills.
+Houselink also provides part-time, casual, and relief roles to participants throughout the year.

 From humble beginnings we have helped house more than 2,000 people, served more than 60,000 meals and helped hundreds of individuals learn the skills necessary to find meaningful work.

-Core funding from the Toronto Central LHIN and the Ontario Ministry of Health allows us to provide homes and the supports necessary for people to live healthy, active lives within the community – in the face of barriers like extreme poverty, mental health and addiction issues.
+Core funding from the Toronto Central LHIN and the Ontario Ministry of Health allows us to provide quality homes, supports and programs necessary for people to live healthy, active lives within the community – in the face of barriers like extreme poverty, mental health and addiction issues.